Forest Lodge, Windsor: Architecture

 Forest Lodge is a Georgian mansion of red brick, built in the 1770s and later altered.
 Its exterior features Flemish-bond brickwork, a slate and tile roof, six chimneys, and nine bay windows.
 The symmetrical nine-bay frontage includes a three-bay projecting central block flanked by two-storey side wings.
 The entrance is decorated with stuccoed pilasters supporting a dentil cornice, with recessed Venetian windows and a central doorway.
 The sash windows have gauged brick arches, and stucco bandcourses run along the first-floor level.
 The house was sensitively enlarged in the 19th and early 20th centuries while retaining its Georgian character.
+However, the roofs of the side wings are of different heights, which disrupts the obligatory baroque symmetry of Georgian architecture.

 The house contains eight bedrooms, six bathrooms, a long gallery, and a principal drawing room accessed from a central hall.
 A self-contained staff flat forms part of the accommodation.
 A single-storey service wing was added to the rear in the 19th century.
 The grounds include a ha-ha, tennis court, large pond, lawns, and gardens.

 Interior details include original stonework, plaster cornices and ceiling decoration, marble fireplaces, six-panelled doors, Venetian windows, and a barrel-vaulted hall ceiling.
 A major restoration in 2001 conserved these period features while updating services.
 Despite later additions, the building retains its Georgian style and was designated a Grade II listed building in 1972 for its historic and architectural interest.